Geoogolla/enterprise-docs/docs/administrator-guide/upgrade/azure/upgrade-v1.x.md

 ---
 layout: post
 title: Upgrade steps for Bold Reports Azure app service
-description: Explains how to upgrade the Bold Reports Azure App Service version from 1.x to the latest versions in Azure.
+description: Explains how to upgrade the Bold Reports Azure App Service version from 1.x to the 2.3.x versions in Azure.
 platform: report-platform
 documentation: ug
 ---

-# Upgrade Bold Reports Azure App Service version from v1.x to latest
+# Upgrade Bold Reports Azure App Service version from v1.x to 2.3.x

-This section explains how to upgrade Bold Reports Azure app Service from 1.x to latest.
+This section explains how to upgrade Bold Reports Azure app Service from 1.x to 2.3.x.

 ## Create a Bold Reports Azure App Service with latest version